Get the Advice and Representation You Need from an Experienced NYC Partnership Dispute Lawyer

 Borrowing and Outside Equity

-Disputes over-borrowing and outside equity often arise when partners disagree about the financial direction of the business.
+Disputes over borrowing and outside equity often arise when partners disagree about the business’s financial direction.
 One partner may want to seek external investment to fund growth, while another may oppose giving up equity or taking on debt.
 These disagreements can create tension, especially if the partnership agreement does not clearly define how such decisions should be made.
 Resolving these disputes often involves reviewing the partnership’s governing documents and negotiating a mutually acceptable financial strategy.

 Breach of Fiduciary Duties or Duty of Care

-Partners owe each other fiduciary duties, including loyalty, good faith, and care.
-Breaches of these duties—such as a partner prioritizing personal gain over the partnership’s interests—can lead to significant business disputes.
-Examples include misappropriating funds, engaging in competing ventures, or failing to perform necessary tasks.
+As mentioned earlier, partners owe each other fiduciary duties.
+Breaches of these duties, such as a partner prioritizing personal gain over the partnership’s interests, can lead to significant business disputes.

 Capital Contributions and Investments